 This law tells you how much a truck or truck and trailer can legally haul.

-What do you mean there is an equation that I need to work through in order to see if I can actually hold that much weight?
+What do you mean there is an equation that I need to work through to see if I can hold that much weight?
 I almost failed math; how do you expect me to do this?

 Let me tell you, I almost failed my freshman math class.
 I scraped by with a D-.
-That might have been because I was more focused on the girls and not on the math (Jenna & I met in that class, so I blame her, lol.)
+That might have been because I was more focused on the girls and not on the math (Jenna and I met in that class, so I blame her, lol).

 So, let’s take a second and work through the bridge law equation for a straight truck so you can see how to do it and see it broken down step by step.